thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 - [ ] Initialize the YouTube channel
 - [ ] Have those external sites reviewed by Project Steering Committee for branding compliance
 - [ ] Provide the external sites' Terms of Service to the Project Steering Committee for review
-- [ ] Complete initial version the Procope core project document (intended as a living source of truth, unlike this static RFC)
+- [ ] Complete initial version the blog core project document (intended as a living source of truth, unlike this static RFC)
-- [ ] Complete initial version the Procope sub-style guide (a living document meant to grow and evolve over time)
+- [ ] Complete initial version the blog sub-style guide (a living document meant to grow and evolve over time)
 - [ ] Begin drafting one or two initial editors outside of the publishers
 - [ ] Provide an initial solicitation process for blog posts
 - [ ] Provide an editorial pipeline process for blog posts, so reviewers and editors have a reference